gravitational/teleport/docs/4.1/enterprise/ssh_fips.md

 * If no ciphersuites are provided, Teleport will set the default ciphersuites to be FIPS 140-2 compliant.

-* If the ciphersuites are provided in Teleport configuration, validate they are FIPS 140-2 compliant.
+* If ciphersuites are provided in the Teleport configuration, Teleport will validate that they are FIPS 140-2 compliant.

-* If no ciphers, kex, and mac algorithms are provided, set the default ciphers, kex, and mac algorithms to be FIPS 140-2 compliant.
-If the ciphers, kex, and mac algorithms are provided in Teleport configuration, validate they are FIPS 140-2 compliant.
+* If ciphersuites, key exchange and MAC algorithms are provided in the Teleport configuration, Teleport will validate that they are FIPS 140-2 compliant..

-* Always enable at-rest encryption for both DynamoDB and S3.
+* Teleport will always enable at-rest encryption for both DynamoDB and S3.

 * If recording proxy mode is selected, validation of host certificates should always happen.